 The central limit theorem states that the normal distribution is arrived at when the sample size varies without having an effect on the shape of the population distribution.

-This central limit theorem is key because it is widely used in performing hypothesis testing and also used to calculate the confidence intervals accurately.
+This central limit theorem is the key because it is widely used in performing hypothesis testing and also to calculate the confidence intervals accurately.

 Observational data correlates to the data that is obtained from observational studies, where variables are observed to see if there is any correlation between them.

 Experimental data is derived from experimental studies, where certain variables are held constant to see if any discrepancy is raised in the working.

 5. What is meant by mean imputation for missing data?
 Why is it bad?

 Mean imputation is a rarely used practice where null values in a dataset are replaced directly with the corresponding mean of the data.

 It is considered a bad practice as it completely removes the accountability for feature correlation.
 This also means that the data will have low variance and increased bias, adding to the dip in the accuracy of the model, alongside narrower confidence intervals.

 6. What is an outlier?
 How can outliers be determined in a dataset?

 Outliers are data points that vary in a large way when compared to other observations in the dataset.
 Depending on the learning process, an outlier can worsen the accuracy of a model and decrease its efficiency sharply.